 Uma Padmanabhan

 Uma Padmanabhan is an Indian actor, best known for Tamil cinema.
-Uma Padmanabhan began their career in 2007.
-With 30 credits to their name and an average audience rating of 6.0, Uma Padmanabhan remains one of the most prolific and celebrated talents in the industry.
+Uma Padmanabhan began their career in 2007 and has been a prominent figure in the industry for over 19 years.
+With over 60 credits to their name and an average audience rating of 6.0, Uma Padmanabhan remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Uma Padmanabhan's career remains one of the longest and most celebrated in Tamil cinema.

 Biography